ajay-navodayan/Feedback_management_system/README.md

 ### Student Portal

-- Students can log in using their Google accounts.
+- Students can log in using their Google accounts from sitare id only.
 - They can view their courses and submit feedback on Saturdays.
 - Students can view past feedback submissions.

 ### Teacher Portal

+- For accessing teacher portal you can enter your email in code where ajaynavodayan01 email is written and see results(for code review of teacher portal)
 - Teachers can log in using their authorized email addresses.

 - They can view course-wise feedback, including average ratings, rating distributions, and individual remarks.
-- Teachers can also download feedback summaries.

 ## Database Schema